jflets/Habitize/README.md

   ![Python Testing](/screenshots/python-test.gif)
 ## Validator Testing

 The Habitize app underwent thorough validation testing to ensure code quality and adherence to industry best practices.
+Full validator testing and screenshots can be found [here](/testing.md).
 The following validators were used:

-1. **W3C HTML Validator:** All HTML code was validated to ensure it met HTML standards and was free from structural errors.
-Any issues identified were addressed during development.
+1. **W3C HTML Validator:** Due to the jinja templates within the django project unfortunately W3C cannot read the full HTML file and therefore displays errors.
+I attempted to pull the HTML from

 2. **W3C CSS Validator:** CSS files were validated using the W3C CSS Validator to confirm that they adhered to CSS standards and had no errors or warnings.